notomato/polymer/README.md

 Those famililar with angular-router will be familiar with the similar style of creating 'states', along with the 'abstract' option.

 ```
+<?php

 /**
- * Create a common 'abstract' endpoint that is bound to the 'widgets' model, but not directly reachable.
+ * Create a common 'abstract' endpoint that is bound to the 'widgets' model.
  */
 $app->endpoint('widgets', [
 	'abstract' => true,